mattia-moffa/wolfcat/README.md

 echo "Hello world!" | wolfcat localhost 5000 --ca-cert ca-cert.pem
 ```

-After this, the server will print `Hello, world!` to standard output and both peers will exit.
+After this, the server will print `Hello world!` to standard output and both peers will exit.
 It is also possible to instruct the server to listen for more clients instead with the `-k` option.

 The same effect can also be achieved in the opposite direction: